-St Ives School is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2022) Please refer to St Ives School online safety policy.
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2023) Please refer to the online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the

-St Ives School - Mrs L. Clemson with any concerns.
+St Ives School - Mrs L Clemson with any concerns.